Elevated Transit: History

 Decades ago, Greyhound provide more extensive bus service in rural Utah than it does today, but most of these routes were abandoned years ago For quite a few years replacement service has been sought and a similar proposed bus service was close to realization in 2012.
-This service was to be provided by the Salt Lake Express, (Note: Salt Lake Express is a transportation company that provides shuttle service in southern Idaho, western Montana, northern Utah, and western Wyoming.) however, the proposal fell through when Salt Lake Express's buses couldn't meet the required Americans with Disabilities Act (ADA) standards.
+This service was to be provided by the Salt Lake Express, however, the proposal fell through when Salt Lake Express's buses couldn't meet the required Americans with Disabilities Act (ADA) standards.
 The contract was opened again for bidding, with the proposal from Wasatch Transportation being accepted.
 About a year later the new subsidiary company (Elevated Transit) received its transportation license on 3 October 2013.

 After several false starts, Elevated Transit began operating on 13 August 2014.
 Original plans were to commence operations in late April, then mid June, but buses did not begin running until August.
 The later-than-planned start was due, in part, to delays in the delivery of it vehicles.
 For the first three days of operation 13–15 August), passengers were allowed to ride fare free to encourage familiarity with the service as well as identify any possible problems with the service ("beta testing").

 In 2015, Elevated Transit was awarded the Best Brand Design by the American Institute of Graphic Arts.
 The company's logo and brand design were developed with help from Cocoa Productions (Midway, Utah).